aleknik/street-cam-analysis/README.md

 # street-cam-analysis

-System for gathering street camera images and detecting object from COCO dataset
+System for gathering street camera images and detecting objects from COCO dataset

 ## Getting started